 (b) Where an acupuncture license is used in connection with any premises, structure or facility, no sexual acts or erotic behavior involving patients, employees, patrons or customers, including, but not necessarily limited to, sexual stimulation, masturbation or prostitution, shall be permitted on said premises, structure or facility.

-Recommendation: The committee approve the proposed regulatory language and make a recommendation to the Board.
+Recommendation: The Board approve the proposed regulatory language.